dyorg/slim-token-authentication/README.md

 ]));
 ```

-### error
+### Error

-By default on ocurred a fail on authentication, is sent a response with a message ("Invalid Token" or "Not found Token") and the token if found, with status 401 on json format.
+By default on ocurred a fail on authentication, is sent a response on json format with a message (`Invalid Token` or `Not found Token`) and with the token (if found), with status `401 Unauthorized`.
-You can custom it by setting a callable function on option error.
+You can custom it by setting a callable function on `error` option.

 ```php
 ...